 Prerequisite: 74:161 or (74:151 with "B-" or better grade) and 62:181 or permission of Instructor.

 This course is a calculus-based introduction to waves, optics, electricity and magnetism, and quantum physics.
-Topics include simple harmonic motion and travelling waves, wave optics, ray optics, modern optics, Coulomb's Law, electric field and potential, electric circuits, Biot-Savart Law, magnetic field and induction, quantization, photoelectric effect, Bohr atom, wave-article duality and uncertainty principle, nuclear decay and subatomic particles.
+Topics include simple harmonic motion and travelling waves, wave optics, ray optics, modern optics, Coulomb's Law, electric field and potential, electric circuits, Biot-Savart Law, magnetic field and induction, quantization, photoelectric effect, Bohr atom, wave-particle duality and uncertainty principle, nuclear decay and subatomic particles.
 This course, like 74:161, is intended for students considering further studies in physics, engineering or the physical sciences.
 Students intending to major or minor in physics must also take 62:191 Calculus II concurrently.

 Credit cannot be held for this course and 74:152.